JustinHedge/fetchUTR/README.md

 ```

-Copy the output and paste it into Discord for a formatted display.
+Copy the output and paste it into somewhere for a formatted display.
 Note that unreliable UTRs (with less than 100% progress) will display their reliability percentages and are excluded from the team averages.

 ## Debug Mode